 For a comprehensive breakdown, read our guide to remortgage costs and fees.

+You release equity by remortgaging for more than your current balance and receiving the difference as a lump sum — most lenders allow you to borrow up to 85–90% of your property’s value.
 Equity is the difference between the current value of your property and the amount you still owe on your mortgage.
-If your home has increased in value, or you have been paying down your mortgage over time, you may have built up a significant amount of equity that you can access by remortgaging.
+If your home has increased in value, or you have been paying down your mortgage over time, you may have built up a significant amount of equity that you can access.

 When you remortgage to release equity, you take out a new mortgage for more than your current balance.
 The difference is paid to you as a lump sum, which you can use for a variety of purposes, including home improvements, helping a family member with a deposit, or consolidating debts.